Cahn–Ingold–Prelog priority rules: Isotopes

 If two groups differ only in isotopes, then the larger atomic mass is used to set the priority.

 Double and triple bonds

 If an atom, A, is double-bonded to another atom, then atom A should be treated as though it is "connected to the same atom twice".
 An atom that is double-bonded has a higher priority than an atom that is single bonded.
-When dealing with double bonded priority groups, you are allowed to visit the same atom twice as you create an arc.
+When dealing with double bonded priority groups, one is allowed to visit the same atom twice as one creates an arc.

 When B is replaced with a list of attached atoms, A itself, but not its "phantom", is excluded in accordance with the general principle of not doubling back along a bond that has just been followed.
 A triple bond is handled the same way except that A and B are each connected to two phantom atoms of the other.

 Geometrical isomers

 If two substituents on an atom are geometric isomers of each other, the Z-isomer has higher priority than the E-isomer.
 A stereoisomer that contains two higher priority groups on the same face of the double bond (cis) is classified as "Z." The stereoisomer with two higher priority groups on opposite sides of a carbon-carbon double bond (trans) is classified as "E."